vgwb/Antura_arabic/CONTRIBUTING.md

 keep them great!

-Here are a few guidelines that we need contributors to follow so that we can have a chance of keeping on top things.
+Here are a few guidelines that we need contributors to follow so that we can have a chance of keeping things on top.

 ## Getting Started
 * Make sure you have a GitHub account.
 * Create a new issue on the GitHub repository, providing one does not already exist.
-* Clearly describe the issue including steps to reproduce when it is a bug (fill out the issue template).
+* Clearly describe the issue including steps to reproduce it when it is a bug (fill out the issue template).
 * Make sure you fill in the earliest version that you know has the issue.
-* Fork the repository on GitHub.
+* (Eventually) Fork the repository on GitHub.

 ## Making Changes

 * Create a topic branch from where you want to base your work.
 * Name your branch with the type of issue you are fixing; `feat`, `chore`, `docs`.
 * Please avoid working directly on your master branch.
 * Make sure you set the `Asset Serialization` mode in `Unity->Edit->Project Settings->Editor` to `Force Text`.
 * Make commits of logical units.
 * Make sure your commit messages are in the proper format.
+See below for further details.

 Following the above method will ensure that all bug fixes are pushed to the `dev` branch while all new features will be pushed to the relevant next release branch.
-This means that patch releases are much easier to do as the `dev` branch will only contain bug fixes so will be used to fork into new patch releases.
-Then master will be rebased into the relevant next release branch so the next release also contains the updated bug fixes in the previous patch release.
+This means that patch releases are much easier to do as the `dev` branch will only contain bug fixes and will be used to fork into new patch releases.
+Master will then be rebased into the relevant next release branch so the next release  contains the updated bug fixes from the previous patch release.

 ## Coding Conventions

-To ensure all code is consistent and readable, we adhere to the default coding conventions utilised in Visual Studio.
+To ensure all code is consistent and readable, we adhere to the default coding conventions used in Visual Studio.
 The easiest first step is to auto format the code within Visual Studio with the key combination of `Ctrl + k` then `Ctrl + d` which will ensure the code is correctly formatted and indented.

 Spaces should be used instead of tabs for better readability across a number of devices (e.g. spaces look better on Github source view.)